Berkeley’s programs are developed with input from industry experts to prepare students for the professional world.

 Berkeley College will accept transfer credits from regionally or nationally accredited post-secondary institutions for courses in which you earned a minimum grade of C and that are applicable to your program at Berkeley.
 Scholarships and financial aid are available to those who qualify, including:

-- Berkeley College Transfer Grant for students who have earned an Associate's degree from a college in the United States.
+- Berkeley College Transfer Opportunity Program Grant (T.O.P.
+Grants) for students who have earned an Associate's degree from a college in the United States.
 Eligible students are entitled to a 50% award which may be renewed each term based on full-time enrollment and a CGPA of 2.00 or better is maintained at the end of each award period.
 Berkeley College A.A.S. grads that transfer to Berkeley are also eligible.
 Students must exhaust Federal/State eligibility.

 - Credit for Prior Learning is available for students who must complete a minimum of 25 percent of the credits required for their degree in residence at Berkeley College.

 Preparing you for the professional world